ajibadedapo/islamvibe/README.md

 #  An opensource Prayer-Sharing App
 >  An opensource Prayer-Sharing WebAPP

 I should't have built this with laravel though but wanted to build this as fast as I could.
+All it does not is display ramdom prayers from the Holy Qur'an.
+I woiud probably add the feature to add more prayers when free.
 Feel free to contribute.

+I created a Python Script that Tweet this prayers daily.
+So you can follow at  [https://twitter.com/islamvibe](https://twitter.com/islamvibe).
+Thank you

+The project is hosted here [https://islamvibe.herokuapp.com/](https://islamvibe.herokuapp.com/)

 ## Installation